RazaHanif/micmac/project4/notes.md

         if user or posts dont exist will return with error status 404

+### GET /user - user():
+        Used to get all info about a particular user used to display username and compare current user to this user

 ### PUT /follow - follow():
         Creates instance of current user follows this user